 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flow (Topic 230) ("ASU 2016-15").
 The guidance reduces diversity in how certain cash receipts and cash payments are presented and classified in the Statements of Cash Flows.
-Certain requirements of ASU 2016-15 are as follows: i) cash payments for debt prepayment or debt extinguishment costs should be classified as cash outflows for financing activities, ii) contingent consideration payments made soon after a business combination should be classified as cash outflows for financing activities, and cash payment made thereafter should be classified as cash outflows for financing activities, iii) contingent consideration gayments made soon after a business combination should be classified as cash outflows for investing activities and cash payment made thereafter should be classified as cash outflows for financing up to the amount of the contingent consideration liability recognized at the acquisition date with any excess classified as operating activities, iii) cash proceeds from the settlement of insurance claims should be classified on the basis of the nature of the loss, iv) cash proceeds from the settlement of Corporate-Owned Life Insurance (COLI) Policies should be classified as cash inflows from investing activities and operating activities, and v) cash paid to a tax authority by an employer when withholding shares from an employee's award for tax-withholding purposes should be classified as cash outflows for financing activities.
+Certain requirements of ASU 2016-15 are as follows: i) cash payments for debt prepayment or debt extinguishment costs should be classified as cash outflows for financing activities, ii) contingent consideration payments made soon after a business combination should be classified as cash outflows for investing activities and cash payment made thereafter should be classified as cash outflows for investing activities and cash payment made thereafter should be classified as cash outflows for financing up to the amount of the contingent consideration liability recognized at the acquisition date with any excess classified as operating activities, iii) cash proceeds from the settlement of insurance claims should be classified on the basis of the nature of the loss, iv) cash proceeds from the settlement of corporate-Owned Life Insurance (COLI) Policies should be classified as cash inflows for investing activities and cash payments for premiums on COLI policies may be classified as cash outflows for investing activities, or a combination of investing and operating activities, and v) cash paid to a tax authority by an employer when withholding shares from an employee's award for tax-withholding purposes should be classified as cash outflows for financing activities.
 The guidance is effective for the Company for the year ended December 31, 2019 and for interim periods for the three months ended March 31, 2020.
 Early adoption is permitted.
 The adoption of ASU 2016-15 is not expected to have a material effect on the Company's consolidated financial statements.